Site Background & History

 The vision is for Barking Riverside to provide a model for sustainable living in the 21st century.
 Over the next 20 years it is planned to build 10,800 new homes to house 26,000 people.
 The development will benefit from new transport links including the East London Transit and the Docklands Light Railway.
 New primary and secondary schools will also be constructed.

-The specific development site described in this case study is the former Renwick Road Landfill (referred to as Area 9 by Barking Riverside).
-In addition remediation works were carried out on a contamination hot-spot in Area 7 to the west of Area 9.
+The specific development site described in this case study is the former Renwick Road Landfill.
+In addition remediation works were carried out on a contamination hot-spot.

 The landfill is understood to have operated as a local authority waste disposal site accepting domestic waste, asbestos waste, inert wastes, gasworks waste and contaminated soils between the 1950’s and 1993.